On the Geometry of Forms on Supermanifolds: Integral Forms and Spencer Cohomology of Supermanifolds

 \section{Integral Forms and Spencer Cohomology of Supermanifolds}

 In the previous section we have shown that, given a real or complex supermanifold $\mani$, there exists a flat right connection which endows $\mathcal{B}er (\mani)$ with the structure of a right $\mathcal{D}_\mani$-module.
 In analogy with the ordinary case of the canonical sheaf of a real or complex manifold, we want to study the structure of the so-called \emph{Spencer complex} related to $\mathcal{B}er(\mani)$ \cite{Sabbah}.
-This is particularly relevant in the context of supermanifolds since the Berezinian sheaf does not appear in the de Rham complex - which instead it is the case for the canonical sheaf of ordinary manifolds - thus giving rise to a genuinely new complex.
+This is particularly relevant in the context of supermanifolds since the Berezinian sheaf does not appear in the de Rham complex - this is instead the case for the canonical sheaf on ordinary manifolds - thus giving rise to a genuinely new complex.
 Also, as we shall see shortly, sections of the Berezinian sheaf are the objects to look at for a meaningful notion of integration over a supermanifold.
-The following definition is related to this aspect \cite{BL1, BL2, Manin, Deligne}. \begin{definition}[Integral Forms] Let $\mani$ be a real or complex supermanifold of dimension $p|q$.
-We call integral forms of degree $p-i$ the sections of the sheaves \bear \Sigma^{p-i}_\mani \defeq \mathcal{B}er (\mani) \otimes_{\stsheaf} \cat{S}^i \Pi \mathcal{T}_\mani \eear for any $i\geq 0$. \end{definition} Notice that, equivalently, one can define integral forms of degree $n-i$ to be sections of the sheaves $\Sigma^{p-i}_\mani \defeq \mathcal{H}om_{\mathcal{O}_\mani} (\Omega^{i}_\mani, \mathcal{B}er (\mani)).$ {\remark The degree is assigned so that sections of the Berezinian sheaf $\Sigma_\mani^p = \mathcal{B}er (\mani)$ are \emph{top-integral forms} in degree $p$, which equals the even dimension of the supermanifold, mimicking what happen for the canonical sheaf in the ordinary setting.
-Further, it is to be stressed that integral forms can have any \emph{negative} degree: this is in some sense \virgolette dual'' to what happen in the case of differential forms on a supermanifolds, as seen above.}\\
+We start with the main definition \cite{BL1, BL2, Manin, Deligne}. \begin{definition}[Integral Forms] Let $\mani$ be a real or complex supermanifold of dimension $p|q$.
+We call integral forms of degree $p-i$ the sections of the sheaves \bear \Sigma^{p-i}_\mani \defeq \mathcal{B}er (\mani) \otimes_{\stsheaf} \cat{S}^i \Pi \mathcal{T}_\mani \eear for any $i\geq 0$. \end{definition} Notice that, equivalently, one can define integral forms of degree $p-i$ to be sections of the sheaves $\Sigma^{p-i}_\mani \defeq \mathcal{H}om_{\mathcal{O}_\mani} (\Omega^{i}_\mani, \mathcal{B}er (\mani)).$ {\remark The degree is assigned so that sections of the Berezinian sheaf $\Sigma_\mani^p = \mathcal{B}er (\mani)$ are \emph{top-integral forms} in degree $p$, which equals the even dimension of the supermanifold, mimicking what happens for the canonical sheaf in the ordinary setting.
+Further, it is to be stressed that integral forms can have any \emph{negative} degree: this is in some sense \virgolette dual'' to what happens in the case of differential forms on a supermanifold, as seen above.}\\